-Görkem Yardım is a counsel at ELIG Gürkaynak Attorneys-at-Law.
-Görkem graduated from Ihsan Doğramacı Bilkent University, Faculty of Law in 2011.
+Mr Görkem Yardım is a counsel at ELIG Gürkaynak Attorneys-at-Law.
+Mr Yardım graduated from Ihsan Doğramacı Bilkent University's faculty of law in 2011.

 He was admitted to the Ankara Bar in 2012 and later transferred to Istanbul Bar.
 He obtained his first LLM degree in law and economics from Ihsan Doğramacı Bilkent University in 2013.
-He was granted a scholarship by Jean Monnet Scholarship Programme and then obtained his second LLM degree from King's College, London in 2014.
+He was granted a scholarship by Jean Monnet Scholarship Programme and then obtained his second LLM degree from King's College, London, in 2014.

-Görkem joined ELIG Gürkaynak Attorneys-at-Law in 2014.
+Mr Yardım joined ELIG Gürkaynak Attorneys-at-Law in 2014.
 He has extensive experience in merger and acquisition filings, competition law compliance matters and investigations conducted by the Turkish Competition Authority.
 He has represented various multinational and national companies before the Turkish Competition Authority in various sectors.
 He is fluent in English.

 ELIG Gürkaynak Attorneys-at-Law is committed to providing its clients with high-quality legal services.
 We combine a solid knowledge of Turkish law with a business-minded approach to develop legal solutions that meet the ever-changing needs of our clients in their international and domestic operations.
-Our competition law and regulatory department is led by our founding partner Gönenç Gürkaynak, with four partners, eight counsel and 40 associates.
+Our competition law and regulatory department is led by our founding partner Dr Gönenç Gürkaynak, with four partners, nine counsel and 42 associates.